Intel-bigdata/ceph-mesos/README.md

 ```
 You can check the Mesos web console to see your ceph cluster now.
 After about 10 mins(depend on your network speed), you'll see 5 active tasks running there.

+**NOTE:** At present, if "ceph-meos" (the scheduler) stops, all containers will be removed.
+And restart "ceph-mesos" will clear your data( in slave's "~/ceph_config_root" which is bind-mounted by Docker container) and start a new ceph cluster.
+We will improve this in the near future.

 Launch new OSD(s)
 --------------------------
 ceph-mesos can accept json format request and start new OSD(s) if there are available hosts.